 As a college consultant, I’m frequently asked, “How many schools should be on my college list?”
 It seems like a simple question, but the answer is complicated.
-The Common Application has made applying to choice schools much easier for students.
+The Common Application has made applying to multiple schools much easier for students.
 Obtaining a college education has become increasingly important for economic success in today’s world.
 These factors have caused the total number of student applications to grow in recent years.

-Many schools annually receive far more applicants than they can possibly admit.
-In fact, some top-tier schools now report admissions rates of 6% or less.
+Many schools receive far more applicants than they can possibly admit.
+In fact, some top-tier schools now report admissions rates of 5% or less.
 Students who meet the academic standards of their first-choice schools may find themselves on lengthy waitlists.
 Other students may choose to hold onto an offer from their second-choice college while waiting to hear from their first choice.

 Despite these challenges, don’t despair.
 You can create a reasonable college list.
 There are several tools that parents and students can use to help them with this step in the application process.
 By using these tools and the available information about a particular school, students can estimate their odds of being admitted.
 This data can then be used to decide just how many “backup” applications to submit.
 Step by step, you can create the list that is right for you.

 During your junior or early senior year, start your college list by deciding which colleges meet your academic and personal goals.
 Once you’ve decided which schools you would like to attend, then begin weighing your odds of gaining admission to each one.